MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/propertyname-element-for-selectioncondition-for-controls-for-view-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/24/2021
 ms.topic: reference
-title: PropertyName Element for SelectionCondition for Controls for View (Format)
+title: PropertyName Element for SelectionCondition for Controls for View
-description: PropertyName Element for SelectionCondition for Controls for View (Format)
+description: PropertyName Element for SelectionCondition for Controls for View
 ---
-# PropertyName Element for SelectionCondition for Controls for View (Format)
+# PropertyName Element for SelectionCondition for Controls for View

 Specifies the .NET property that triggers the condition.
 When this property is present or when it evaluates to `true`, the condition is met, and the entry is used.
 This element is used when defining controls that can be used by a view.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-Controls Element (Format)
+- Controls Element
-Control Element for Controls for View (Format) CustomControl Element for Control for Controls for View (Format) CustomEntries Element for CustomControl for Controls for View (Format) CustomEntry Element for CustomEntries for Controls for View (Format) EntrySelectedBy Element for CustomEntry for Controls for View (Format) SelectionCondition Element for EntrySelectedBy for Controls for View (Format) PropertyName Element for SelectionCondition for Controls for View (Format)
+- Control Element for Controls for View
+- CustomControl Element for Control for Controls for View
+- CustomEntries Element for CustomControl for Controls for View
+- CustomEntry Element for CustomEntries for Controls for View
+- EntrySelectedBy Element for CustomEntry for Controls for View
+- SelectionCondition Element for EntrySelectedBy for Controls for View
+- PropertyName Element for SelectionCondition for Controls for View

 ## Syntax